zvic81/flask_api/readme.md

 ## Requirements

 - Python 3.7+
-- psycopg2-binary
+- psycopg2-binary --not need if use compose
-- Flask
+- Flask  --not need if use compose
-- apiflask
+- apiflask  --not need if use compose
-- installed docker engcompose in Linux
+- installed docker compose in Linux

 ## Installation